Why should I study this course?

 Using our sports facilities this course will allow you to pursue the sporting success you desire.
 You will gain an insight into various vocational aspects of sport from practical and theoretical approaches.
-You will also work towards understanding performance and excellence in sport through themes that include fitness testing, tactical skills, coaching, anatomy, physiology and nutrition.
+You will also work towards understanding performance and excellence in sport through themes that include fitness training, tactical skills, coaching, anatomy, physiology and professional development.
 Your sporting ability will be challenged and you will take part in practical assessments with the opportunity to compete in national competitions.

 You will have the chance to obtain qualifications in a range of sports coaching and leadership courses.
 Lessons will make use of the college's Multi Use Games Area (MUGA) and fitness suite and you will also benefit from the expertise of guest speakers from professional clubs and organisations and trips to national centres of excellence.

 Anatomy and physiology – looking in depth at the major body systems in the body, understanding the structure and function of these, investigating how they change through exercise and other factors that affect how they work (externally assessed)